 “I’ll reach out to 4Corner IT to see if they have any suggestions.
 In the meantime, I don’t see the harm in sending out a quick email to everyone to reinforce proper password practices.”

 Ginger nodded again in response, and the two co-managers returned to their team to strategize their internal security awareness improvements.

 We can provide your business with the same services to our friends up north.
-Reach out at (954) 474-2204 to find out what we can do for you.
+Reach out at (954) 474-2204 to find out what co-managed IT can do for you.